-Since decades, scientists are trying to discover- How do hair follicles grow from a sea of seemingly uniform skin cells during embryonic development?
+For decades, scientists have been trying to discover- How hair follicles grow from a sea of seemingly uniform skin cells during embryonic development.

 Now, Yale scientists have finally found the answer.